Fluentd+Kibana

 Main Features of Fluentd+Kibana

-The Fluentd+Kibana combination offers several key features that make it a popular choice among developers and system administrators.
-Some of these features include:
+The Fluentd+Kibana combination offers several key features that make it an attractive solution for monitoring and logging workflows.
+Some of the main features include:

 Installation Guide